Configuration Reference

 SetMaxLogsPerTask(int? maxLogs)

 Sets the maximum number of logs to persist per task execution.
-Once this limit is reached, additional logs are not persisted (but still forwarded to ILogger).
+Once this limit is reached, additional logs are not persisted (but still forwarded to ILogger), except for a single appended truncation marker record noting that logs were dropped.

 Parameters: